Last Updated on January 30, 2026 by George Pavlopoulos

 If you chose English in the previous step, that’s what you’ll see:

 So, after choosing your language, you’re now ready to search for your itinerary and book your train tickets.
 In the example you see below, I chose to travel from Berlin to Munich with Deutsche Bahn.
-Apart from adding the dates, I chose “2nd class” and the “No Bahncard” option (I’ll explain in the next section what these are).
-So, just fill in your itinerary and click on “Search.”
-That’s how it should look:
+Apart from adding the dates, I chose “2nd class” and the “No Bahncard” option (I’ll explain these options in the next section).

 On the next page, you’ll see the options for your outbound train journey (here, it’s from Berlin to Munich).
-Apart from the departure and arrival times, you’ll also see the duration of your trip.
+In addition to departure and arrival times, you’ll see the duration of your trip.
 Now, the orange-marked column shows how many times you’ll have to change trains.
-In our example is “0”, which means that’s a direct connection.
-The green-marked column is about the type of train (here: ICE).
-You’ll find more info later on.
-Here’s how your screen should look:

-So, after choosing your itinerary, you’re now ready to choose your fare and book your train ticket for your German trip.
+After choosing your itinerary, you’re now ready to select your fare and book your train ticket for your German trip.
 You’ll usually see four options: Super saver fare (from as little as EUR 17,90), Sparpreis, Flexpreis, and Flexpreis Plus.
-These are the price categories, and you should imagine them like the airplane fare categories.
-You can get a glimpse on the image below, and I’ll share more about them later.
-Then, you can choose the one you prefer.

 After choosing your train fare category, you will see the option to purchase a Bahncard.
-A Deutsche Bahn Bahncard gives you the possibility to reduce every ticket you buy by 25% or 50%.
-While I will write more about the Bahncard in the next section, I can tell you this: if you plan to stay for a long time in Germany, it makes sense to buy one.
-However, if you just want to buy just one train ticket, you don’t have to consider it.
-In the example I follow here, I continued without buying one.
+A Deutsche Bahn Bahncard lets you reduce the price of every ticket you buy by 25% or 50%.
+While I will write more about the Bahncard in the next section, I can tell you this: if you plan to stay in Germany for a long time, it makes sense to buy one.

-Now it’s time to add your name and surname.
-In this step, you also have the option to create a Deutsche Bahn account.
-If you’re here for just a ticket, once again, you don’t have to create one.
-However, if you plan to book several tickets for your journey or if you plan to stay for a longer time in Germany, I strongly recommend creating an account.
+However, if you plan to book multiple tickets for your journey or intend to stay in Germany for an extended period, I strongly recommend creating an account.
 Apart from having all your train tickets in one place, you can also manage your bookings (buy seats, change bookings, etc.).
-That’s what you’ll see.

-So, now it’s time to choose if you want to have your train tickets delivered at home or you’ll save them as a PDF file.
-The latter is the most common option, and it’s, of course, free.
-In this step, you also have the opportunity to reserve a seat.
 Remember that buying a ticket doesn’t automatically allocate you a seat.
 The seats currently cost 4 euros per train; therefore, you’ll have to pay 8 euros for a return ticket.
 I’ll share my thoughts about reserving a seat below.
 Here’s what you’ll see:

 Buy train tickets in Germany: Deutsche Bahn travel tips